 - Prescription items.

-The dietary ingredients include caffeine in certain drinks like tea, coffee and brain-boosting ingredients in mushroom.
+The dietary ingredients include caffeine in certain drinks like tea, coffee, and brain-boosting ingredients in mushrooms.
 In the supplement category, Noopept stands out due to its fast action.

 Particularly, competition at job place and business environments demand higher levels of cognizance and intellect.

-Global surveys suggest young generation have cognitive issues across the globe.
+Global surveys suggest young generation has cognitive issues across the globe.
 A person with a healthy cognitive function is overall beneficial in society.

 This scenario has generated a quest for better cognitive abilities among everyone.
-According to the data released by Barnes and Noble the famous specialty bookseller people inclination has changed toward acquiring literature related to emotional and mental health relevant subjects.
-This trend suggests higher public interest in nootropics.
+According to the data released by Barnes and Noble the famous specialty bookseller people’s inclination has changed toward acquiring literature related to emotional and mental health-relevant subjects.
+This trend suggests a higher public interest in nootropics.